WHAT PAPER TELLS YOUR STORY?

 We began telling your Stories in 1966!

-Fifty-two years later … we’re still telling them
+Fifty-three years later … we’re still telling them

 The Traveler Weekly Newspaper was started in 1966, by Elise F. Allen and the Traveler Printing and Publishing Company.
 The newspaper started out as a single 8 ½ x 11 sheet of paper with local news items and Allen’s editorials, but then grew to a tabloid size the following year.